MolSSI-Education/parallel-programming/_episodes/06-shared-examples.md

 **$ make**

-You could run the code just by typing `example1` into the command line, but there is also a simple script that does the same thing.
+You could run the code just by typing `./example1` into the command line, but there is also a simple script that does the same thing.
 Run the script now.

-**$ qsub run.sh**
+**$ ./run.sh**

 > Hello World!